avigad/lamr/README.md

 There isn't an easy way to transfer files from the virtual machine to your own computer, but you can simply copy text from the editor in the browser and paste it anywhere you want.

-We will update the repository, including the examples folder, as the course proceeds.
-To update the copy of the repository on an existing virtual machine, type `git pull --no-rebase` in the terminal window.
-You will then have to manually copy new files from the `LAMR/Examples` folder to the `User/Examples` folder.
-Alternatively, you can simply follow the instructions above to start a new workspace.

 ## Option 2: Use Gitpod and a forked repository